 How Reimbursement Claims Work in a Texas Divorce

-If there is valid Texas reimbursement claim to the community, this money does not go directly to the husband, however.
+If there is a valid Texas reimbursement claim to the community property estate, this money does not go directly to the husband, however.
 Rather, the money goes back to the community property estate, which is subject to a “just and right equitable division” by a Texas family law court.